little-Geek/Kaggle/README.md

 # Instructions to run the code:

 Prerequisites:
-• Install - Jupyter Notebook (anaconda3).
+• Install - anaconda3 or python.
 • Download train, test, and feamat datasets from “The Toxicity Prediction Challenge” competition (Kaggle) or from this GIT repository